songyunlu/songyunlu.github.io/_posts/2017-01-05-creating-a-instance-group-for-gpu-nodes-with-kops.md

 # gpu-nodes  Node  g2.2xlarge  1  10  ap-northeast-1a
 ```

-You should see one more auto scaling group for GPU nodes is created on AWS web console.
+You should see one more auto scaling group for GPU nodes is created from AWS web console.

 ![]({{site.baseurl}}/images/auto-scaling-group-for-gpu-nodes.png)